 Ian Murray, DMD

 It was during his time in pharmaceutical development that he realized his interests were on the front lines of healthcare.
-Dentistry was a natural fit for Dr. Murray blending his desire to increase peoples overall health, his scientific problem-solving experience and his love of artistic pursuits.
+Dentistry was a natural fit for Dr. Murray, blending his desire to increase peoples overall health, his scientific problem-solving experience, and his love of artistic pursuits.
 He was accepted into the inaugural class at Western University of Health Sciences College of Dental Medicine where he excelled.
-Dr. Murray was recognized on the dean’s list multiple times and received a number of awards for leadership and exceptional school performance through the course of the program.
-After serving as the founding president of the American Student Dental Association chapter at Western U he was elected by his peers to the American Student Dental Association Board of Trustees where he represented all of California’s dental students and then appointed as the Chair of the American Student Dental Association, Council on Advocacy where he led dental student legislative efforts on issues facing oral health and the professionals dedicated to it.
+Dr. Murray was recognized on the dean’s list multiple times and received a number of awards for leadership and exceptional academic performance through the course of the program.
+After serving as the founding president of the American Student Dental Association chapter at Western University, he was elected by his peers into the American Student Dental Association Board of Trustees where he represented all of California’s dental students; then he was appointed as the Chair of the American Student Dental Association, Council on Advocacy where he led dental student legislative efforts on issues facing oral health and the professionals dedicated to it.

 “I believe the health of the entire body is effected by any one of its parts, and I believe that the mouth is one of the most important areas to focus on when addressing health.
 Oral health has been linked to cardiovascular health and metabolic diseases, such as diabetes and obesity.
 I spent many years studying the downstream effects of metabolic diseases, and now I have a chance to help make the changes up front.”